 Description

-Cross slab grave covers, medieval.
-Cut sandstone.
-The northern slab has a worn relief carving of a cross with a falcon on gloved hand overlying the shaft, a sword and shield on the left and two animals (either hunting dogs or the bears of the de Barningham family) flanking the stepped base.
-The southern slab has a worn relief-carved cross.
-The tapered central stone has had any design worn away.
+This group of three medieval grave slabs is located 15 meters north-west of the entry to St. Michael's churchyard in Barningham.
+They are made of cut sandstone.
+The northern slab features a worn relief carving of a cross, with a falcon on a gloved hand above the shaft, a sword and shield on the left, and two animals, which may be hunting dogs or the bears of the de Barningham family, flanking the stepped base.
+The southern slab also has a worn relief-carved cross.
+The central tapered stone has lost any design that may have been present.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.